• Skip to primary navigation

 • Preheat the oven to 425 F.

 • In a medium bowl, whisk together the sugar, cinnamon, ginger, cloves and salt.
-Whisk in the remaining ingredients until smooth.
+Whisk in the pumpkin, eggs and milk until smooth.

 • Pour filling into the prepared pie shell – pouring any extra filling into ramekins if needed.
 Bake for 15 minutes.
 Reduce the heat to 350 F and bake for another 40-50 minutes until the custard is set.